adamcooke/staytus/README.md

 4. Delete the old container with `docker rm staytus-old`

 This will automatically migrate your DB to pick up any new changes, and bring in any new code changes from the Staytus code.

+## Administration

+To log in for the first time, visit the `/admin`, and log in with email `admin@example.com` and password `password`.
+You will probably want to go to Settings -> Users and set up your admins.

 ## Themes